Thinkmill/reacteu-app/README.md

-# reacteu-app
+# ReactEU Mobile App

-ReactEurope Mobile App
+ReactEurope Mobile App, built with [TouchstoneJS](http://touchstonejs.io)

+Full Instructions and documentation coming as soon as we can publish them after the conference :)

 ### Instructions